jmaasch/reproducible-research/blogs/frictionless_demo_blog.md

 ### View data

 First, we can import the `frictionless` package.
-We will also use `pandas` for some light dataframe manipulation, as a convenience.
-Starting with our command line syntax, we get a sense of what we are working with by printing out the first several lines of our CSV file.
+We will also use `pandas` for some light dataframe manipulation.
+Starting with our command line syntax, we can get a sense of what we are working with by printing out the first several lines of our CSV file.

 If you look closely, you will see that the first column contains no header: the first element of row one is empty, as conveyed by the lonely "," preceeded by... nothing at all.
 In fact, this column is quite useless: it is an artifact of forgetting to pass the argument `index = False` to the `pandas` function `to_csv()` during file creation.
 This useless indexing column would ideally be removed entirely.
 Let's see how this oversight plays out during file validation...